nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

    These are in the `guitests` package.

 2. **Non-GUI Tests** - These are tests not involving the GUI.
 They include,
-   1. _Unit tests_ targeting the lowest level methods/classes. <br>
+    1. _Unit tests_ targeting the lowest level methods/classes.
        e.g. `seedu.address.commons.UrlUtilTest`
-   2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
+    2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working). e.g. `seedu.address.storage.StorageManagerTest`
-      e.g. `seedu.address.storage.StorageManagerTest`
     3. Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together.<br>
+These test are checking multiple code units as well as how the are connected together. e.g. `seedu.address.logic.LogicManagerTest`
-      e.g. `seedu.address.logic.LogicManagerTest`

 **Headless GUI Testing** :
 Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use, our GUI tests can be run in the _headless_ mode.